-Figure 24.
+Figure 25.
 Safety gate interface

 External emergency stop Safeguard stop (safety

 gate)

 Applicatio For emergency stop For other safety protection

 n equipment only equipment

 Robot Stopped Stopped

 status

 Program Paused Paused

 execution

-Drive Off [1] Off [1]
+Drive Off[1] Off ^[1]

 power

-Frequency Infrequent Infrequent

-ofuse

 - All safety-related I/Os are constructed redundantly (two independent channels).
 Keep the two channels separate so that a fault on one channel will not cause the failure of the safety function. - Be sure to check the safety functions before putting the robot into operation.
 The safety functions must be checked regularly. - The robot must be installed in compliance with these specifications.
 Failure to do so could result in serious injury or death as the safety function could be overridden.